-LOAN REPAYMENT ASSISTANCE PROGRAM The purpose of this program is to forgive a portion of the educational debt for eligible graduates who work in public interest jobs.
-Graduates who meet the income and employment eligibility requirements will receive assistance, which at present is limited to forgiving a portion of outstanding Hofstra University School of Law loans.
-FINANCIAL AID THROUGH THE SCHOOL OF LAW Many options exist to manage the cost of attending law school.
+The purpose of this program is to forgive a portion of the educational debt for eligible graduates who work in public interest jobs.
+Graduates who meet the income and employment eligibility requirements receive assistance, which at present is limited to forgiving a portion of outstanding Hofstra University School of Law loans.

+FINANCIAL AID THROUGH THE SCHOOL OF LAW

+Many options exist to manage the cost of attending law school.
 Students typically rely on a combination of loans, grants, help from families, and their own savings to pay for law school.
 The Financial Aid Office assists each student to determine appropriate sources to obtain sufficient funding to bridge the difference between the cost of attending Hofstra and each individual's available resources.
 Financial aid may be awarded in the form of grants and/or loans.
 All loans and grants are offset against tuition.
 Hofstra School of Law tries to distribute financial awards to all needy students.
 As a result of the heavy demand for financial aid, an applicant should not expect (regardless of the applicant's need) that the School of Law will provide total support for the tuition and/or living expenses of any individual student.

-All applicants for Financial Aid must complete the following forms: - Free Application for Federal Student Aid (FAFSA).
-This analysis determines eligibility for federal loans. - Hofstra University School of Law Financial Aid application.
+All applicants for financial aid must complete the following forms:

+- Free Application for Federal Student Aid (FAFSA).
+This analysis is used to determine eligibility for federal loans. - 2.
+Hofstra University School of Law Financial Aid Application.
 This form is a request for financial aid from institutional funds. - 3.
-Statement of Educational Purpose. - 4.
+Need Access Diskette-This analysis is used to determine eligibility for institutional aid. - 4.
 Financial Aid Transcript.